 Our team is on the ground in China and Vietnam.
 We speak the language.
 We know the factories.
 We've been helping UK businesses import successfully since 2018.

 We're not here to mark up your products.
-We're here to give you the supply chain expertise and local presence in China you'd need to hire in-house—without the overhead.
+We're here to give you the supply chain expertise and local presence in China you'd need to hire in-house — without the overhead.

 You get professional sourcing expertise without losing control of your supply chain.

-Epic Sourcing is a sourcing and procurement agency specialising in China and Vietnam imports.
+Epic Sourcing is a UK sourcing and procurement agency specialising in China and Vietnam imports.
 Since 2018, we've helped 60+ businesses establish direct manufacturing relationships.
-Our teams in China and Vietnam conduct factory audits, quality inspections, and manage the entire sourcing process for importers.
+Our teams in China and Vietnam conduct factory audits, quality inspections, and manage the entire sourcing process for UK importers.

 Note: All cost savings, percentages, and financial examples in this guide are indicative and based on typical scenarios.
 Actual results vary significantly depending on product category, order volumes, supplier negotiations, shipping costs, compliance requirements, and current market conditions.
-These examples are for illustrative purposes only.